-4D: Remelt the Solder to join the sides.
+4D: Remelt the solder to join the sides.
 Note how the battery connector is facing backwards.

-Step 5 - Do it again for the other side!:
+Step 5 - Do it again for the other side:

 No pictures here - just repeat the process for the other side board.
 You are sure that the battery board is in correctly, right?
-Just to remind you (for the 3rd time...), the connectors face rearward!
+Just to remind you (for the 3rd time...), the connectors face rearward (or you won't be able to install the battery)!